SolidMVC/ExpandableFAQ/README.md

 # Changelog

+= 6.1.3 =
+* Redirection bug fixed for updating the plugin from plugins page.
+* Left-over CSS classes and PHP code removed.

 = 6.1.2 =
 * Fixed wrong admin JS filename issue.
 * Improved variable naming to `FAQ_`, where was still missing.